-- Don't tell him/her that you feel the same way—this feels minimizing to a person who is depressed.
+- Don't tell them that you feel the same way—this feels minimizing to a person who is depressed.

 - Encourage your friend to do the things mentioned earlier, such as getting involved and getting proper sleep and exercise.

-- Encourage him/her to seek help.
+- Encourage them to seek help.
 Talk with them openly about whether they are considering suicide.